Sstark97/Linux-Commands/README.md

 ------------

 ## pcase command
 This command works with files and apply differents effects deppends of the flag.
-At the moment, this command can only be applied to a local file in the directory where you are located

 ### Installation
 Use git to clone my repository